 - Between Mayo Clinic and other institutions

-The Clinician Investigator Training Program (CITP) includes two years of funded research with the Mayo Clinic mentor and lab of your choosing.
-The research training bridges the Internal Medicine Residency and an Internal Medicine subspecialty fellowship and does not usually lengthen the total time of your appointments.
+The Clinician-Investigator Training Program includes two years of funded research with the Mayo Clinic mentor and lab of your choosing.
+The research training bridges the Internal Medicine Residency and an internal medicine subspecialty fellowship and does not usually lengthen the total time of your appointments.

-There are three clinician investigator positions available for each incoming Internal Medicine (IM) class of 48 residents.
-These persons match into the IM Categorical Clinical Investigator (CI) Residency program (1328140C1).
-They are appointed to the IM residency and pre-appointed to the CITP and an IM subspecialty fellowship.
-Two additional CITP positions are selected from the PGY-2 class during IM training.
-These two additional positions are available to candidates who are not selected into the three IM research positions and who were undifferentiated regarding subspecialty training at the time of the IM residency match.
+There are three clinician-investigator positions available for each incoming internal medicine class of 52 residents.
+These individuals match into the Internal Medicine Categorical Clinical Investigator (CI) Residency (1328140C1).
+They are appointed to the Internal Medicine Residency and then are able to select an internal medicine subspecialty fellowship.
+Two additional Clinician-Investigator Training Program positions are selected from the PGY-2 class during internal medicine training.
+These two additional positions are available to candidates who are not selected into the three internal medicine research positions at the time of the Internal Medicine Residency match.

-IM Research Residency candidates select an IM subspecialty fellowship and interview with one of the IM subspecialty fellowship program directors during the IM residency interview.
+Research candidates select an internal medicine subspecialty fellowship and interview with one of the internal medicine subspecialty fellowship program directors during the Internal Medicine Residency interview.
 This proves helpful to both the candidate and the program.
-We encourage you to let us know the IM subspecialty in which you are interested when you schedule your IM Residency interview.
+We encourage you to let us know the internal medicine subspecialty in which you are interested when you schedule your Internal Medicine Residency interview.
 This notification will allow us to make arrangements for you to meet with the appropriate fellowship program director on the second day of interviews.

-Please note that selection into the CITP is very competitive.
-Successful candidates for the CITP have demonstrated considerable accomplishments and interest in research.
+Please note that selection into the Clinician-Investigator Training Program is very competitive.
+Successful candidates have demonstrated considerable accomplishments and interest in research.

-International candidates for the Clinical Investigator Training Program must read the information regarding the visa options and requirements.
+International candidates for the Clinician-Investigator Training Program must read the information regarding the visa options and requirements.

-For more information about the Clinician-Investigator Program in internal medicine, please contact:
+For more information about the Clinician-Investigator Training Program in internal medicine, contact:

 - Mayo School of Graduate Medical Education

-Additional information can also be found on the Mayo School of Graduate Medical Education's Clinician Investigator Training Program web page.
+Additional information can also be found on the Clinician-Investigator Training Program website.